 I have no such constraints.
 I simply want to advocate for those organizations who are trying to provide the BSF technology correctly where it is needed.

-MUST HAVE CHARACTERISTICS to be CALLED a BIOSAND WATER FILTER
+MUST HAVE the FOLLOWING CHARACTERISTICS to be CALLED a BIOSAND WATER FILTER

 It has come to my attention that filters are claiming to be a variation of the BioSand Water Filter technology which would not be a problem if in fact they met the minimum requirements.
 These are: